La Jornada closing in coming weeks

-La Jornada, the nonprofit organization that runs the food pantry in the Bland Houses in Downtown Flushing, is closing its doors.

-At the time of writing Monday, it was not clear whether the pantry is being evicted or if its lease with the New York City Housing Authority is expiring without renewal.
-However, the pantry’s final day of operation will be July 23 and it must move out by July 31, according to John Choe, executive director of the Greater Flushing Chamber of Commerce and a regular pantry volunteer.
-The office of Councilmember Sandra Ung (D-Flushing) said it was aware of the situation.
+La Jornada, the nonprofit organization that runs the food pantry in the Bland Houses in Downtown Flushing, is closing its doors, and is effectively being evicted from the space; its final day of operation will be July 23 and it must move out by July 31.

+“La Jornada has agreed to vacate the space by the end of July and, with the help of the Mayor and elected officials, they are looking for temporary and permanent locations that will be appropriate for the work that they do,” the New York City Housing Authority said in a statement.

+But “agreement” is not the word Pedro Rodriguez, La Jornada’s executive director, would use to describe the situation: “We weren’t given much of a choice,” he said.

-“I was just there today, and there’s a long line of people — mostly senior citizens and young families who can’t afford the rising prices,” he said Monday.
+“I was just there today, and there’s a long line of people — mostly senior citizens and young families who can’t afford the rising prices,” he told the Chronicle Monday.
 “The crisis is not over.”
 Saturday lines, he added, are still very long.

-Choe referred the Chronicle to La Jornada’s executive director, Pedro Rodriguez, for specifics; he did not immediately respond to the Chronicle’s requests for comment prior to publication.
-Choe does not know why the pantry has to leave.

-“Everyone I’ve spoken to hasn’t been able to give me any explanation for why the major food pantry in Downtown Flushing — which, at its height, was feeding 14,000 people — is being evicted and shut down,” he said.

 (0) comments